kubemq-io/docs/docs/tutorials/kubetools.md

   -h, --help                     help for pubsub
   -t, --pubsubTransport string   set transport type, grpc or rest (default "grpc")

-Use "kubetools pubsub [command] --help" for more information about a command.
+Use "Kubemqctl pubsub [command] --help" for more information about a command.
 ```

 Choose one of the following Pub/Sub commands options: